-- 6.9 To assist the Commissioner to carry out his statutory function in relation to Chapter II, CSPs should maintain a record of the disclosures it has made or been required to make.
-This record should be available to the Commissioner and his inspectors to enable comparative scrutiny of the records kept by public authorities.
-Guidance on the maintenance of records by CSPs may be issued by or sought from IOCCO. - 6.10 The records to be kept by a CSP, in respect of each notice or authorisation, should include: - the name of the public authority; - the URN of the notice or authorisation; - the date the notice was served upon the CSP or the authorisation disclosed to the CSP: - a description of any communications data required where no disclosure took place or could have taken place; - the date when the communications data was made available to the public authority or, where secure systems are provided by the CSP, the date when the acquisition and disclosure of communications data was undertaken; and - sufficient records to establish the origin and exact communications data that has been disclosed in the event of later challenge in court.110
+- 6.10.
+The records to be kept by a CSP, in respect of each notice or authorisation, should include: - A. the name of the public authority; - B. the URN of the notice or authorisation; - c. the date the notice was served upon the CSP or the authorisation disclosed to the CSP: - D. a description of any communications data required where no disclosure took place or could have taken place; - E. the date when the communications data was made available to the public authority or, where secure systems are provided by the CSP, the date when the acquisition and disclosure of communications data was undertaken; and - F. sufficient records to establish the origin and exact communications data that has been disclosed in the event of later challenge in court.110